Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 Just because a company has a GC/MS Spec report does not guarantee that it has been analyzed by a trained professional.
-This type of data collection can be extremely helpful in analyzing the quality of an essential oil, but a company having a GC/MS Spec report should not be taken as the only factor in making a purchasing choice.
+This type of data collection can be beneficial in analyzing the quality of an essential oil, but a company having a GC/MS Spec report should not be taken as the only factor in making a purchasing choice.

-Other testing methods that ensure high-quality, unadulterated oils are: Thin Layer Chromatography, Infra-Red analysis, Specific gravity, Refractive index and Optical rotation.
+Other testing methods that ensure high-quality, unadulterated oils are Thin Layer Chromatography, Infra-Red analysis, Specific gravity, Refractive index, and Optical rotation.

-There is inaccurate information out there about the levels of distillation and many companies use it as a marketing tool.
+There is inaccurate information out there about the levels of distillation, and many companies use it as a marketing tool.

 This leads to confusing and erroneous information.
-The truth is that the majority of plants are distilled only once because they don’t produce enough oil for multiple distillations.
+The truth is that the majority of plants are distilled just once because they don’t produce enough oil for multiple distillations.

 The Three Largest Essential Oil MLM Companies: